 If you want the wider scheme context behind those checks, use the BUS grants overview page and the April 2026 BUS changes guide alongside this article.

-What the extra £1,500 could mean in practice
+What the extra £1,500 could mean on real jobs

 Energy Saving Trust currently says the typical cost of installing an air source heat pump is around £11,000.
 If the full £9,000 applies to an eligible oil or LPG property, that simple headline comparison would leave a notional £2,000 still to fund before any wider system changes.
 That is only a rough illustration, not a quote.